 Is this Montessori training for classroom teachers?

-No, this is only for parents who are actually wanting to homeschool or who intend to do so in the next year.
-This is not a professional development course for daycare providers or prospective classroom teachers.
-If you are looking to create a Montessori-inspired daycare setting, I am available for consultations only.
+No, this is only for parents who are actually wanting to homeschool or who intend to do so in the next year - whether in your own home with your children or in a small co-op setting with other homeschooling families.
+This is not a professional development course for daycare providers, prospective classroom teachers, or teaching assistants.
+If you are looking to create a Montessori-inspired daycare, I am available for consultations only.